 FICS DERs #5-7 are three proposed 5 MW solar PV DG systems to be interconnected to RG&E's Station 113 by the same developer.
 The interconnection of the three 5 MW solar PV DG systems are projected to exceed the thermal capacity of the existing substation.
 As an alternative to the cost of upgrading the existing substation transformer capacity, SGS was consulted to determine the feasibility of ANM as a solution.
 In July 2018, SGS began evaluating if the sites were potential candidates for a FICS solution.
 SGS subsequently determined that the three sites were a strong candidate for FICS.
 In September 2018, RG&E in collaboration with SGS began to develop an ANM solution to defer the infrastructure modifications identified in the original CESIRs.
 RG&E also requested a technical or financial backstop in the event of loss of life to the substation transformer due to thermal loading from the DG interconnection.
 On December 6, 2018, RG&E held discussions with SGS and the Developer to clarify the backstop requirement.
 The Developer decided to design a protection scheme to trip off the sites if the ANM Scheme malfunctions and the transformer thermal rating is breached to meet the backstop requirement.
 RG&E agreed to the protection scheme concept as a backstop to the FICS ANM Scheme in Q1 - 2019.
-RG&E is currently working with the developer to agree to a corresponding ANM agreement for each of the three DER sites.
+RG&E has agreed to a corresponding ANM Agreement for each of the three DER sites in Q4 2020.
+The ANM Agreement outlines the relationship, cost responsibility, and service expectations between RG&E and the DER site owner.
 RG&E is leveraging lessons learned from the ANM Scheme for DER #1 for DERs #5-7 and plans to utilize similar communications architecture for communications back to the ECC.
 As of this report, the DER #5 is scheduled for mechanical completion the first week of November 2020.
 DER #6 is scheduled for mechanical completion the third week of November 2020, and DER #7 is scheduled for mechanical completion the first week of December 2020.
-Testing and Commissioning of the ANM system at DER #5 and #6 are currently scheduled for the third week of November and the second week of December for DER #7.
-The construction, testing, and commissioning fail-safe DTT scheme that is required for all three sites to operate in parallel is currently delayed until Q1 2021 due to lead time on required equipment.
+Testing and Commissioning of the ANM system for DER #5-7 is currently scheduled for completion by the end of Q1